 Don’t Underestimate the Climb

 Kilimanjaro is under estimated every year.
 40% of people who attempt to climb Kilimanjaro fail to make the summit each year.
 Climbing Kilimanjaro comes down to two major factors; how you adapt to the lack of oxygen and how much training you have done.
 Your body needs time to get used to the low levels of oxygen in the atmosphere.
 Therefore, if you move too high too fast, your body will react poorly.
 CLICK HERE for information on how you need to acclimatize properly.
 You should then read more about training for Kilimanjaro.
 A minimum of 8 days on the mountain is needed to give Kilimanjaro the respect it deserves.
 Moreover, this will also give yourself the best chance at making the summit.
-We have a 98% success rate on our 8 day climbs up Kilimanjaro.
+We have a 95% success rate on our 8 day climbs up Kilimanjaro.
+Follow us on Instagram.

 Kilimanjaro Day 3 on the Lemosho Route has 4 hours of hiking with a distance of 10km/ 6.2 miles.